gluobe/infrastructure-2.0-workshop/Lab 0 - Prerequisites/README.md

 ### 3. Verify SSH login ###

 We'll be logging into a bunch of instances using the SSH protocol in the commandline with private keys.
-Please make sure you can log in to the machine that corresponds with your name and ID in the link above.
+Please make sure you can log in to the machine that corresponds with your ID!

 * In the AWS Console, go to `Services -> EC2 -> Instances` and find your instance's public IP-address.